January 13, 20269 min read

 • They have economic impact (they multiply the value of distribution spend)

-• Participants need pricing signals (agencies need to prove value, marketers need to allocate budgets)
+• Participants need a shared language (agencies need to prove value, marketers need to allocate budgets)

-By first principles logic, creative outcomes should have market-based pricing.
+By first principles logic, creative outcomes should have performance-based pricing—just like media does.
 The question is whether that logic matters when faced with three decades of apathy.

 The uncomfortable truth: no one's been asking for this.